 I’m a fan of off-camera flash because it allows me greater control of light.
 Yet that doesn’t mean I can’t appreciate ambient light in a place like a smoky bar or a dusty barn at sunset.
 The combination of light color, direction and amount can make for some great photos.

-Then there are days when you have to get a shot in harsh sunlight and that just isn't what you need.
+Then there are days when you have to get a shot in harsh sunlight; that just isn’t what you need.
 Or maybe you want to get a great photo of your food in a dark restaurant with all the wrong colors in the light.

 There are a few things you can do.